avivkal/aviv-kalmanson-23-9-2020/README.md

 [Running instructions](#run)

 ## Weather App
-This is a simple and interactive web app to view the current weather at any city in the world.
+A simple and interactive web app to view the current weather at any city in the world.
 <a name="weatherApp"/>

 ## Features